Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole II: linearized gravity: Preliminaries and Further Notation

-Throughout this paper, whenever we talk about "choosing some multiplier for some equation", it should always be understood as multiplying the equation by the multiplier, performing integration by parts, taking the real part and finally integrating in the spacetime region $\mathcal{D}(0,\tau)$ (or $\mathcal{D}(\tau_1,\tau_2)$) in global Kerr coordinate system with respect to the measure $\Sigma dt^*drd\theta d\phi^*$.
+Throughout this paper, whenever we talk about \textquotedblleft{choosing some multiplier for some equation\textquotedblright}, it should always be understood as multiplying the equation by this chosen multiplier, taking the real part and finally integrating in the spacetime region $\mathcal{D}(0,\tau)$ (or $\mathcal{D}(\tau_1,\tau_2)$) in global Kerr coordinate system with respect to the measure $\Sigma \sin \theta \di t^*\di r\di \theta \di \phi^*$.
+If necessary, an integration by parts may be performed as well.

-\section{Estimates near horizon and in large radius region}
+\section{Estimates near Horizon and in Large Radius Region}

-Morawetz estimates in large radius $r$ region and red-shift estimates near horizon for different quantities are proved in this section.
-We emphasize that all the $R$ in the estimates in this whole section can be \textit{a priori} different, so do all the $r_0$ and the $r_1$, but we will take the minimal $r_0$, the maximal $r_1$ and the maximal $R$ among them such that the estimates hold true uniformly, and still denote them as $r_0$, $r_1$ and $R$.
+Morawetz estimates in large radius region and red-shift estimates near horizon for different quantities are proved in this section.
+We emphasize that all the $R_0$ in the estimates in this whole section can be \textit{a priori} different, so do all the $r_0$ and the $r_1$, but we will take the minimal $r_0$, the maximal $r_1$ and the maximal $R_0$ among them such that the estimates hold true uniformly with the constants $C$ independent on these parameters, and still denote them as $r_0$, $r_1$ and $R_0$.